mchamochin1/Company_Twitter_Sentiment/README.md

 #### 4.- PRE-TRAINED MODEL

 **A pre-trained model previously developed** is deployed to determine the sentiment of the 3 tweets with the most repercussion.
-This allos to **answer the following questions**:
+This allows to **answer the following questions**:

 1. What are the sentiment predictions for such tweets?
 2. What are the variables most influencing the model's predictions?